ibm-cloud-docs/text-to-speech/symbols-ja-jp.md

 # Japanese symbols
 {: #jaSymbols}

 The following sections describe the valid symbols for Japanese.
+(For better clarity, the significant symbols in example Japanese words are underlined rather than shown in bold.)

 ## Vowels and marks
 {: #jaVowelsMarks}